edurocher/deliteful-tutorial/docs/ListView.md

 ![List View 1](images/listview1.png)

-OK, that's a bit disappointing.
-At least our code works, we can see items in the list, but they are empty.
+OK, we can see that our code works because the list is populated with items, but they are empty.
 We just miss one piece: we need to tell the List widget what to display exactly.
 Our JSON photo descriptions have a `title` property that we would like to display in the list.
 Again that's very easy, just add a `labelAttr` attribute to the `d-list` element: